eugenius1/eugenius1.github.io/_posts/2021-05-15-my-investing-journey-1-the-awakening.md

 currently [£12,300](https://www.gov.uk/capital-gains-tax/allowances) for the tax year 2021-22.
 For dividend, there's also an allowance, currently [£2,000](https://www.gov.uk/tax-on-dividends) for the tax year 2021-22.

-In **France**, there is the _Plan d'Épargne en Actions_ ([**PEA**](https://www.economie.gouv.fr/particuliers/plan-epargne-actions-pea)) that typically has a 5-year lock-in period, has lower or no tax but still subject to social security contributions ([17.2%](https://www.service-public.fr/particuliers/vosdroits/F22449)) at withdrawal.
+In **France**, there is the [_Plan d'Épargne en Actions_](https://www.economie.gouv.fr/particuliers/plan-epargne-actions-pea) (**PEA**) that typically has a 5-year lock-in period, has lower or no tax but still subject to social security contributions ([17.2%](https://www.service-public.fr/particuliers/vosdroits/F22449)) at withdrawal.
-If withdrawing early, tax is exempt under certain conditions such as starting a business or retirement, otherwise gains are taxed at [12.8%](https://www.service-public.fr/particuliers/vosdroits/F22449).
+If withdrawing early, tax is exempt under certain conditions such as starting a business or retirement;
+otherwise, gains are taxed at [12.8%](https://www.service-public.fr/particuliers/vosdroits/F22449).
-One big drawback with these accounts in France is they limit to investing in companies registered in the European Economic Area (EEA) and funds that can provide [less than 25%](https://www.amf-france.org/en/node/59240) exposure outside this area;
+One big drawback with these accounts in France is they limit to investing in companies registered in the [European Economic Area](https://en.wikipedia.org/wiki/European_Economic_Area) (EEA) and funds that provide [less than 25%](https://www.amf-france.org/en/node/59240) exposure outside this area;
 so no individual, international stocks.
-Also, fees everywhere such as [0.5%](https://www.economie.gouv.fr/particuliers/plan-epargne-actions-pea) transaction fee if online, otherwise 1.2%.
+Also, there are fees everywhere such as [0.5%](https://www.economie.gouv.fr/particuliers/plan-epargne-actions-pea) transaction fee if online, otherwise 1.2%.

-So currently only being a **French taxpayer** aiming for active growth, and seeing that there is still 17.2% social security contributions to pay when withdrawing from a French taxable account, I have **not** chosen the PEA and instead willing to be taxed higher for the sake of more international investment choices.
+So currently only being a **French taxpayer** aiming for active growth, and seeing that there is still 17.2% social security contribution to pay when withdrawing from a French non-taxable account, I have **not** chosen the PEA and instead willing to be taxed for the sake of more international investment choices.

 ## 6th: Asset classes